oscarvargash/cirm_22/day_1/README.md

 ### Using wild cards

 In cases where directories contain thousands of files, it might not be practical to list all contents.
-Instead we can use wildcards * to list only files of interest.
+Instead we can use wildcards `*` to list only files of interest.

 Let's make sure wer have a good number of files to perform the next exercise, make sure you are inside `day_01`.
-We are going to create 4 emtu files using the command 'touch'
+We are going to create 4 emtu files using the command `touch`

 ```
 cd ~/Documentts/day_01